 868 Minnesota St., #511 • San Francisco, CA 94107

 (650) 814-6355 • email@example.com

-- User experience-minded interaction designer with a strong background in complex technical domains, including advanced analytics and data visualization
+- Experienced software and interaction design leader with a strong background in complex technical domains, including advanced analytics and data visualization

-- Proficient in facilitating the design process from product inception through implementation
+- Proficient in exploring usability issues, translating data into feasible design solutions, and facilitating the design process from product inception through implementation

 1/14 — present